max7586/homi-app/README.md

 <table>
 <tr>
 <td>
  HOMI is a real-estate management app.
 It's a full-stack web-app build with React, CSS, Node, Express, and Postgresql.
 This application allows a user to add their house for sale,  buy houses from the list.
 User can find rental houses and as well as can rent their own house.
-This app helps the user to find an agent to help purchase house.
+This app helps the user to find an agent to help purchase a house.
 This website does not use any third-party API.
 This website is supported on Chrome, Firefox, and Safari.
 This app is a fully responsive website.
 This app is totally responsive.
-This app is Followed by semantic HTML and the React-ful design pattern.
-And this app also have a11y.
+And this app also has a11y.

 </td>